Crock Pot Buffalo Chicken Dip is perfect for game days or any celebration. Packed with flavor that everyone craves and it so simple to make!

 - 1/2 tsp Black Pepper

-- Into the Crock Pot insert, add the cream cheese, cooked chicken, half of the shredded cheddar cheese, blue cheese crumbles, and all but one tablespoon of the chopped green onions.
+- Into the Crock Pot insert, add the cooked chicken, cream cheese, sour cream, mayonnaise, half of the shredded cheddar cheese, all of the blue cheese crumbles, and all but one tablespoon of the chopped green onions.

 - In a separate bowl or glass measuring cup, stir together the buffalo sauce, envelope of Ranch dip mix, garlic powder and pepper.